phelps-sg/hadoopcryptoledger-plus/README.md

 # hadoopcryptoledger-plus

-Fork of ZuInnoTe/hadoopcryptoledger with additional functionality to compute block hashes and addresses as they appear in conventional block explorers.
+Fork of ZuInnoTe/hadoopcryptoledger (originally written by Jörn Franke) with additional functionality to compute block hashes and addresses as they appear in conventional block explorers.